GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ![justlogging-network](https://storage.googleapis.com/gcp-community/tutorials/cloud-run-golang-gcs-proxy/justlogging-network.png)

 During development, the author ran this proxy in a Docker container on a development workstation.
 For some workloads, some of the filter configurations—particularly those with caching—might make a proxy like this a good *sidecar*.
-Running locally, the latency for cached responses was on the order of 2 ms.
+Running locally during development, the latency for cached responses was on the order of 2 ms.

 Logging messages are available in [Logs Explorer](https://console.cloud.google.com/logs) for this service, and